A Roadmap for More Effective Web Vulnerability Notification

 - Publicly accessible Git repositories

 A key step in the research is gathering notification contacts, which involved obtaining domain WHOIS information.
 To hasten the process, the researchers extracted already parsed contact emails from WhoisXML API’s WHOIS database.
 Generic email addresses were also selected.
-Among them are those that contain [email protected], [email protected], [email protected], and [email protected]
+Among them are those that contain security@, abuse@, webmaster@, and info@.

 Three types of notification messages were sent out—automated plaintext emails, automated HTML-based emails, and a variant with a more friendly and non-technical tone.